Observability¶

 The log_file shorthand¶

-If you only need a single FileLogger, use the log_file shorthand on TaskManager instead of constructing FileLogger manually:
+If you only need a single FileLogger, you can use the log_file parameter on TaskManager directly instead of constructing a FileLogger by hand:

 # shorthand